Roselle (plant)

-Roselle (Hibiscus sabdariffa) is a species of flowering plant in the genus Hibiscus that is native to Africa, most likely West Africa.
+Roselle (Sabdariffa gossypiifolia) is a species of flowering plant in the family Malvaceae, likely native to parts of Africa.
 In the 16th and early 17th centuries it was spread to Asia and the West Indies, where it has since become naturalized in many places.
-The stems are used for the production of bast fibre and the dried cranberry-tasting calyces are commonly steeped to make a popular infusion known by many names, including carcade.
+The stems are used for the production of bast fibre and the calyces are commonly steeped to make an infusion popular in many places around the world.

 Description

 Roselle is an annual or perennial herb or woody-based subshrub, growing to 2–2.5 m tall.
 The leaves are deeply three- to five-lobed, 8–15 cm long, arranged alternately on the stems.

 The flowers are 8–10 cm in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout, conspicuous calyx at the base, 1–2 cm wide, enlarging to 3–3.5 cm and becoming fleshy and a deep crimson red as the fruit matures, which takes about six months.